Rómulo Rozo

-Rómulo Rozo Peña (1899 Bogota – 1964 Mérida, Yucatán) was a sculptor.
-Some authors confirm that he was born in Chiquinquirá, Boyacá.
+Rómulo Rozo Peña (1899 Bogotá – 1964 Mérida, Yucatán) was a Colombian-born Mexican sculptor.

+Some sources state that he was born in Chiquinquirá, Boyacá.
 He lived a major part of his life in Mexico.

-He married Ana Krauss in Czechoslovakia and had three children: Rómulo, Gloria and Leticia.
-His second wife was Manuela Vera, yucateca, with whom he had two children: Marco Antonio and Gloria Antonia.
+Rozo married Ana Krauss in Czechoslovakia and they had three children: Rómulo, Gloria and Leticia.
+His second wife was Manuela Vera (She was born in Yucatán) with whom he had two children: Marco Antonio and Gloria Antonia.
 Rozo is best known for his internationally recognized sculpture, Bachué, which influenced a generation of Colombian artists.

 Studies

 Rozo completed his studies at the National School of Fine Arts, Central Technical Institute of Bogota.
-While he traveled through Europe between the years 1924 and 1929, he studied at the Saint Fernando Academy of Fine Arts in Madrid.
+While he traveled through Europe between the 1924 and 1929, he studied at the Saint Fernando Academy of Fine Arts in Madrid, Spain.
 He then completed his studies in Paris, France, with Antoine Bourdelle, who exerted a major influence on his works.
-He participated in the Ibero-American Exposition of 1929 in Seville, where he won the Big Prize and the Medal of Gold, before returning to the Americas.
+He participated in the Ibero-American Exposition of 1929 in Seville, Spain, where he won the Big Prize and the Medal of Gold, before returning to the Americas.